 For me, the best time to shoot is either on an overcast day or late afternoon on a sunny day, as the sun starts to falls behind the mountains.
 If you shoot too early in the afternoon on a sunny day, the shadows will be too harsh and it will be almost impossible to get a good shot.

 Best Time of Year to Shoot

 This is a stunning location and is great during the spring and summer.
-However, for me, the best time of year is during the fall color season (depending on the year, this ranges between mid September and the first week in October), as the Aspen trees behind the mill add great depth to the screen.
+However, for me, the best time of year is during the fall color season (depending on the year, this ranges between the last week in September and the first week in October), as the Aspen trees behind the mill add great depth to the screen.
 The VERY BEST time to capture this spot would be: 1) late afternoon or on an overcast day, 2) during peak fall colors, 3) when the water flow is strong, and 4) after a recent snow.

 In my opinion, the colorful Aspen trees and water flow are what makes this shot special, so you may want to call the Marble Chamber of Commerce or the local jeep tour group to check on the conditions.

 The above shot was taken on September 30th.

 There are several places to shoot the mill: either straight on or from the side.
 If you shoot straight on, you will need an extreme wide angle lens (11-20mm).
 If you are going to shoot from the side, you can use a 24-50mm lens.

 The shot above was shot from the side of the mill with a 35mm lens.